 Some of these jackets also come with adjustable sleeves and hoods to ensure proper coverage from the rain.
 Other special features that factored into the list are carrying bags, taped seams, hanger hoops, pit zips, and multiple pockets with zippers or buttons to keep your belongings safe.

 Below are the most commonly asked questions about rain jackets.
 If you still have questions about your jacket’s materials or features, reach out to the manufacturer’s customer service department.

 Q: How do I know if my rain jacket is waterproof?

 The best indication of whether your rain jacket is waterproof is if it has sealed or taped seams.
 Turn your jacket inside out and look at the stitching.
 If the threads have a waterproof tape or seal, the jacket is likely waterproof.
 Taping the seams is an extra step that manufacturers won’t take with standard, non-waterproof jackets.

 Your jacket could be getting older, which means the fabric or treatment could be breaking down.
 You could try reapplying a waterproof layer.
-Many spray treatments can improve or restore your jacket’s waterproofing (available online).
+Many spray treatments can improve or restore your jacket’s waterproofing.

 If your jacket doesn’t have taped or sealed seams, it wasn’t waterproof to begin with, and you won’t be able to change that with exterior treatments.

 Not at all.
-While some rain jackets can be windproof, few windbreakers are anything more than water-resistant.
+While some rain jackets can be windproof, few windbreakers are anything more than durable water repellent options.
 Their materials will shed a bit of rain, but water will make its way in after prolonged exposure.